 A summary of a classic Yeats poem by Dr Oliver Tearle

 ‘Leda and the Swan’ (published in 1924) is one of W. B. Yeats’s most widely anthologised poems.
-The poem, which somewhat unusually for Yeats is a sonnet, is about the rape of the Greek girl Leda by the god Zeus, who has assumed the form of a swan.
+The poem, which somewhat unusually for Yeats is a sonnet, is about the ravishing of the Greek girl Leda by the god Zeus, who has assumed the form of a swan.
 Here is ‘Leda and the Swan’ and some notes towards an analysis of this intriguing and enigmatic Yeats poem.

 Leda and the Swan